DavidVentura/blog/blog/raw/basic-option-rom/POST.md

   Private->Gop.SetMode = MyGpuSetMode;
   Private->Gop.Blt = MyGpuBlt;

-  // Fill in the available modes, for now, this is static Private->Info.Version = 0;
+  // Fill in the available modes, for now, this is single, static entry Private->Info.Version = 0;
   Private->Info.HorizontalResolution = 640; // hardcoded on the adapter
   Private->Info.VerticalResolution = 480;